EMF radiation danger in quartz watches - time to switch to automatic?

 Would an EMF sticker placed on the underside of the watch help?

-You have most likely seen inexpensive EMF stickers on Amazon.
+You have most likely seen inexpensive EMF stickers.
 Would one of these stickers work on a quartz wristwatch to block radiation?

 I seriously doubt it.
 Something that thin really doesn't offer that much protection.
 But then again, I have not tested an EMF sticker, so maybe one would work.
 But again, I doubt it.